davepinch/pinchy.cc/content/topics/history/bronze-age/bronze-age.md

 ---
 title: "Bronze Age"
+➡️: Iron Age
+⬅️: Chalcolithic
 metal age of: bronze
-next age: Iron Age
-previous age: Chalcolithic
 subdivision of: Metal Ages
 tags:
   - epoch of the Metal Ages